h-ema-r/php-login-signup-form/README.md

 # Website Authentication System

 This is a simple authentication system built using PHP, MySQL, and Bootstrap.
 It includes login, signup, and logout functionalities.
-The project allows users to create an account, log in, and access a personalized homepage.
+The project allows users to create an account, log in, and access a homepage.
 It also provides basic authentication features to protect user data.

 ## Project Structure